mattfaltyn/awesome-neuro-symbolic-ai/README.md

 - [Frameworks](#frameworks)

 ## What is NSAI?
-According to the [Sixteenth International Workshop on Neural-Symbolic Learning and Reasoning](https://sites.google.com/view/nesy-2022/) website, NSAI "aims to build rich computational AI models, systems and applications by combining neural and symbolic learning and reasoning".
+According to the [Sixteenth International Workshop on Neural-Symbolic Learning and Reasoning](https://sites.google.com/view/nesy-2022/) website, NSAI "aims to build rich computational AI models, systems and applications by combining neural and symbolic learning and reasoning.
+It hopes to create synergies among the strengths of neural and symbolic AI while overcoming their complementary weaknesses."

 ## NSAI Classification
 Based on [Henry Kautz’s](https://en.wikipedia.org/wiki/Henry_Kautz) taxonomy of neuro-symbolic architectures from his Robert S. Englemore Memorial Lecture in 2020 at the Thirty-Fourth AAAI Conference on Artificial Intelligence.
 Images are taken directly from [Harsha Kokel's](https://harshakokel.com/) [Types of Neuro-Symbolic Systems